Anne L’Huillier

 MUSIC

 Nobel Prize Conversations is a podcast series with Adam Smith, a co-production of Filt and Nobel Prize Outreach.
 The producer for this episode was Karin Svensson.
 The editorial team also includes Andrew Hart, Olivia Lundqvist, and me, Claire Brilliant.
-Brilliant music by Epidemic sound.
+Music by Epidemic sound.
 If you’d like to hear another conversation with a scholar who’s connected to Sweden, check out our episode with the 2022 medicine laureate, Svante Pääbo.
 You can find previous seasons and conversations on Acast or wherever you listen to podcasts.
 Thanks for listening.

 Nobel Prize Conversations is produced in cooperation with Fundación Ramón Areces.